taiki-e/syn-serde/examples/rust2json/README.md

-Parse a Rust source file into a `serde_syn::File` and print out a JSON representation of the syntax tree.
+Parse a Rust source file into a `syn_serde::File` and print out a JSON representation of the syntax tree.

 ```text
 cargo run -- src/main.rs